 Finally, while it was not in the formal document as a recommendation from Huron, the guiding principles call for an assessment of the budget process periodically.
-As Chair of the Budget Task Force, I recommend the use of a council that is advisory to the president on the effectiveness of the new budget model and it should have representation from campus leadership from various sectors of the campus community.
-My recommendation is to ask the existing steering committee to serve in this capacity and to review those guidelines that will surface during the parallel year or even into the first several live model years, one and two.
+As Chair of the Budget Task Force, I recommend the use of a council that is advisory to the president on the effectiveness of the new budget model and it should have wide-spread leadership from various sectors of the campus community.
+My recommendation is to ask the existing steering committee to serve in this capacity and to review those guidelines that will surface during the parallel year or even into the first live model year one and two.
 This council could also make recommendations on enhanced reporting needs, other communications to better improve the effectiveness of the new model, and overall other budgetary matter advice as they arise and have campus-wide impact.

 This report does not address the next phase of budget process at UTSA which will be building upon a greater infrastructure, particularly in technical system improvements which are needed to adapt the new model with better integration of data and forecasting.
 This infrastructure is needed for both the colleges and our Budget and Planning Office.
-Our Budget and Business Information Systems offices have already started to investigate systems so that they may be fully operational as soon as practical.
+Our office already started to investigate systems so that they may be fully operational as soon as practical.
 The full integration will adopt the final model allocation methods once accepted.

 Along with the work to create a more robust infrastructure for the model, great need exists for additional meetings and forums to be provided to the campus with new terminology, concepts, processes and tools.
 Informational sessions and communication tools will be needed for the campus community during the parallel year.
-Additional vetting of the discussion points will need to be monitored to assure the model remains in alignment with the guiding principles and that the intended outcome as originally conceived is on track with expectations.
-The task force membership and the steering committee list is provided in Appendix E. I recommend continuation of the membership on this steering committee, as the members engaged the process throughout the timeframe of this project, offering appropriate discussion during meetings to assist with creating the recommendations found in this report.
-The steering committee also provided an excellent source of feedback during the stakeholder meetings and various events this past year.
+Additional vetting of the discussion points will need to be monitored to assure the model remains in alignment with the guiding principles and that the intended outcome as originally conceived on track with expectations.
+The task force membership and the steering committee list is provided in Appendix E. I recommend continuation of the membership on this steering committee, as the members engaged the process throughout our time together, offering appropriate discussion during meetings to assist with the recommendations found in this report.
+The steering committee also provided an excellent source of feedback during the stakeholder meetings and events this past year.